 First, I explore the demography of aging, or how population aging in tandem with changing family forms contribute to social inequality across the life course.
 Second, I explore family demography and intergenerational inequality, or how family structure changes and norms around family roles contribute to inequality across and between generations.
 And third, I explore gender inequality at the work and family nexus, or how work and family individually and interactively contribute to trends in gender inequality.
 My projects cover a range of topics including caregiving, work, education, and mortality.

 My current research topics include:

-- Family and work structures and intergenerational transfers
+- Family structure and intergenerational transfers

-- Attitudes toward eldercare
+- Attitudes toward care for older adults